booch/resume/resume.md

 Summary
 -------

+* Agile player-coach, focused on continuously improving how teams work — including processes, technical practices, and automation.
 * Software engineer with over 25 years of industry experience.
-* Agile player/coach, focused on improving how teams work — including processes and technical practices.
 * Experienced Ruby on Rails web developer with strong DevOps skills.